Help Center/ Data Admin Service/ User Guide/ TaurusDB/ Intelligent O&M/ SQL/ SQL Statement Concurrency Control

 • If different rules are created for the primary node and read replicas of an instance, the rules still apply to the node and read replicas after their roles are switched over.

-• If you add many SQL statement concurrency control rules for your instance, the execution of SELECT, UPDATE, or DELETE statements will slow down.
+• If you add many concurrency control rules, execution of SELECT, UPDATE, INSERT, or DELETE statements will slow down.

-• SQL concurrency control rules are applied based on prefix match.
-For example, if the concurrency control rule is SELECT~COUNT~t1, SQL statements SELECT COUNT(*) FROM t1 and SELECT COUNT(*) FROM t1 LIMIT 1 will both be intercepted.
+• Concurrency control rules are applied based on SQL statement prefixes.
+For example, if a concurrency control rule is SELECT~COUNT~t1, SELECT COUNT(*) FROM t1 and SELECT COUNT(*) FROM t1 LIMIT 1 will both be intercepted.

 • System tables

-• SQL statements used to query data, for example, select sleep(xxx)
+• SQL statements not used to query data, for example, select sleep(xxx)

 • The root account for kernel versions earlier than 2.0.45.230900